gift-exe/gift-exe.github.io/_posts/2022-05-09-face_mask_detection.md

     # Close all started windows
     cv2.destroyAllWindows()

-the complete code can be fount at my github page: [click here to visit](https://github.com/Gift-py/FaceMasks)
+the organized version of this code can be fount at my github page: [click here to visit](https://github.com/Gift-py/FaceMasks)

+This is a video to show the model at work in real time 😉

 [![Code Run!](/assets/images/blog/mask_pic.jpg)](/assets/images/blog/mask_video.mp4 "Model Video")

+Aiit...
+That's all for now.
+Lemme continue with school work (i literally have a project due tomorrow) 😪